JuliaSmoothOptimizers/PartitionedStructures.jl/docs/src/tutorial.md

 Matrix(partitioned_matrix)
 ```

-The second term on the diagonal accumulates two components of value 1.0 from the two initial element approximations.
+The second term of the diagonal accumulates two components of value 1.0 from the two initial element approximations.

+The module [PartitionedVectors.jl](https://github.com/JuliaSmoothOptimizers/PartitionedVectors.jl) eases the manipulation of the partitioned vectors.
+In PartitionedStructures.jl, the manipulation of partitioned vectors require the use of routines.

 Then you compute the partitioned gradient at `x1`
 ```@example PartitionedStructuresQuadratic